KaiMalek/CustomHooks-csgo/README.md

 # CustomHooks

  CustomHooks.tk CS:GO legit cheat, my first project with a nice menu.

+ 2022 04 23 Little Update: Added the dll bypass thing in hooks.cpp

 Will be continuing this project on another base in a few months.